Easter Parade 2018

 Easter Sunday, April 1, 2018, 3:00 p.m.

-The St. Augustine Easter Parade, is the nation's second oldest Easter Parade.
+St. Augustine's Easter Parade, now in its 59th year, is the nation's second oldest Easter Parade.
 The Parada de los Caballos y Coches (Parade of Horses and Carriages) has celebrated Easter annually since 1956.
 This is a real hometown parade that welcomes visitors to join in the community's celebration of the history and culture of the nation's oldest city.
+The Grand Marshal in 2018 is Miss Florida, Sara Veng.

 Spectators line the streets to watch the marching bands, floats, drill teams, the Easter Bunny, clowns, the Royal Family, Imperial Storm Troopers, and the city’s carriage horses wearing their Easter hats.
 Trophies are presented to winners in four categories.